Fantasy and Perspective

-Through centuries of painting and later in photography, we have become accustomed looking at landscapes in a certain way along preconceived lines along which you want to find a familiar image..
-According to Peter Delpeut who wrote in "A plea for dawdling", it is "taking the time to look, to enjoy and above all to experience.
-You could call it consciously watching."
-Making the diorama's, I like to fool around with that until the works gets a pleasant tension.
+Through centuries of painting and later in photography, we have become accustomed looking at landscapes in a certain way along preconceived lines along which you want to find a familiar image.
+Making the dioramas, I like to mix around with that until the work gets a pleasant tension.

 In the right setting and with your imagination, you can see a quay, a piece of land, or a coast, instead of just a piece of wood.

 But here it goes further; the representation - which is objectively incorrect or certainly not a representation of reality - is fantasized 'together'.